Xylocopa appendiculata

 Appendiculate Carpenter Bee, Asian Carpenter Bee

-Xylocopa appendiculata is a large to eastern Asia, first reported in the United States in 2013 with established in northern California.
+Xylocopa appendiculata is a large native to eastern Asia, first reported in the United States in 2013 with established in northern California.
 It belongs to the subgenus Alloxylocopa.
 The has been studied using distribution modeling to predict its potential spread across North America.
 Like other carpenter bees, it nests in wood and serves as a , though specific ecological details for this species remain limited.

 Xylocopa appendiculata circumvolans1 by KENPEI.
 Used under a CC BY-SA 3.0 license.Dead body of Xylocopa appendiculata - 2 by KKPCW.
 Used under a CC BY-SA 4.0 license.Xylocopa appendiculata circumvolans by wikipedia.
 Used under a CC BY-SA 2.5 license.